 - Maintains moisture: Unlike traditional sulfates used in many shampoos, decyl-glucoside is not stripping.
 "By creating a nice foam and rinsing out well, it is capable of effectively cleansing the scalp and hair—all while maintaining moisture," Bird shares.
 This makes it a great option for those with dry or curly hair who want to remove buildup and avoid harshly disrupting the scalp's natural oil production.

-- Does not irritate scalp or skin: Sulfates can be harsh on the skin, leading to irritation, flaking, and inflammation, Shirazi explains.
-By cleansing without sulfates, decyl-glucoside is able to provide a luxurious lather that does not irritate the scalp or skin.
+- Does not irritate scalp or skin: Most sulfates can be harsh on the skin, leading to irritation, flaking, and inflammation, Shirazi explains.
+Because of its more natural formulation, Decyl-glucoside is able to provide a luxurious lather that does not irritate the scalp or skin.
 Scalp inflammation and irritation are leading causes of hair loss, so reducing these conditions can lead to an improved overall appearance of the hair.

-- Provides lift: Many sulfate-free shampoos do not form a lather and can leave the hair feeling heavy or limp.
-Shirazi recommends decyl-glucoside to those looking to add texture or volume to the hair shaft thanks to its superior foaming properties compared with other sulfate-free cleansers.
+- Provides lift: Many natural shampoos do not form a lather and can leave the hair feeling heavy or limp.
+Shirazi recommends decyl-glucoside to those looking to add texture or volume to the hair shaft thanks to its superior foaming properties compared with other cleansers.

 - Shampoos without damaging the environment: Bird explains that decyl-glucoside is formed by reacting a natural alcohol from coconut with sugar (glucose).
 It’s considered mild, low toxicity, and eco-friendly, making it a great option for those looking to minimize the environmental footprint of their beauty routine.
 Shirazi agrees, adding that as a plant-based ingredient, it’s a sustainable alternative to conventional surfactants.